jg-digital-media/jgdm-woocommerce-selectors/README.md

                     // 2 page states -
                        // Address not yet set.
 "You have not set up this type of address yet"
-                       // lists the address as a series of line breaks when address saved
+                       // lists the address as a series of line breaks when address is saved

                 }